How Much Will That EMR System Really Cost?

 Using the spreadsheet

 The spreadsheet on the next page helps you calculate the initial purchase price of a complete EMR system as well as the annual and five-year operating costs of the system.
-A working copy of the spreadsheet is available for download.
-(Download in Microsoft Excel format)
+A working copy of the spreadsheet is available for download. ( Download as MS Excel file)

 To use the spreadsheet, simply enter a brief description of each component of the EMR, its unit cost and the quantity your practice will need.
 Different types of the same item (e.g., laptop/desktop computer or inkjet/laser printer) should be listed on separate rows.
 You’ll find most of the information you’ll need for the spreadsheet in the vendor’s proposal, but you may have to contact the vendor for additional information.